 If you're a reader sending a question or comment of general interest about the topics we cover, we reserve the right to publish your question or comment on our site, unless you clearly mark it as "Not for Publication" (or similar).
 If we use such a submission, we reserve the right to edit it for brevity / clarity, and will generally credit you with your first name and last initial unless you specifically request something different.

-We do not accept sponsored or guest posts, and we do not participate in link exchanges.
+We do not accept sponsored or guest posts, and we do not participate in link exchanges or content collaborations.